Graphs without a partition into two proportionally dense subgraphs: Infinite classes of graphs

+Note that the smallest graphs in $\mathcal{G}$ have $10$ vertices, and one of them is planar (see \cref{fig:planar}).

-\begin{theorem} Each graph in $\mathcal G$ does not have a $2$-community structure. \end{theorem} \begin{proof} \setdefaultleftmargin{1.7em}{1em}{1.7em}{1.7em}{1em}{1em} Firstly, notice that there is no $2$-community structure $\{A,B\}$ in $G$ such that $|A| = 1$ or $|B| = 1$.
-Without loss of generality, suppose by contradiction that $A=\{v\}$ for some vertex $v$, and notice that the neighbor of $v$ in $B$ must be a universal vertex in order to be satisfied.
-Since $G$ does not contain a universal vertex, there is no $2$-community structure $\{A,B\}$ in $G$ with $|A|=1$ or $|B|=1$.
-Hence, assume that $|A|$, $|B| \geq 2$.
+\begin{theorem} All graphs in $\mathcal G$ do not have a $2$-PDS partition. \end{theorem} \begin{proof} \setdefaultleftmargin{1.7em}{1em}{1.7em}{1.7em}{1em}{1em} Let $G=(V,E)$ be a graph in $\mathcal G$.
+Firstly, notice that there is no $2$-PDS partition $\{A,B\}$ in $G$ such that $|A| = 1$ or $|B| = 1$.
+Without loss of generality, suppose by contradiction that $A=\{v\}$ for some vertex $v \in V$, and notice that the neighbour of $v$ in $B$ must be a universal vertex in order to be satisfied.
+Since $G$ does not contain a universal vertex, there is no $2$-PDS partition $\{A,B\}$ in $G$ with $|A|=1$ or $|B|=1$.
+Hence, assume that $|A|, |B| \geq 2$.

-Observe that the vertex $z$ is satisfied if and only if it belongs to the same community as the vertex $y$, hence without loss of generality we assume that $y,z \in B$.
+Observe that the vertex $z$ is satisfied if and only if it belongs to the same PDS as the vertex $y$.
+Hence, without loss of generality, we assume that $y,z \in B$.
 In addition, the vertex $w$ has degree $|V|-2$ and is not connected to $z \in B$.
 Hence, necessarily $w \in A$.

-Now we prove that for any partition $\{A,B\}$ of $V$, where $w \in A$ and $y,z \in B$, there is at least one vertex which is not satisfied, hence there is no $2$-community structure in $G$.